zhubby/archgw/docs/source/concepts/tech_overview/request_lifecycle.rst

 Once a request completes, the stream is destroyed.
 The following also takes places:

 * The post-request :ref:`monitoring <monitoring>` are updated (e.g. timing, active requests, upgrades, health checks).
   Some statistics are updated earlier however, during request processing.
-Stats are batchedand written by the main thread periodically.
+Stats are batched and written by the main thread periodically.
 * :ref:`Access logs <arch_access_logging>` are written to the access log
 * :ref:`Trace <arch_overview_tracing>` spans are finalized.
 If our example request was traced, a